What you need to know about the changes coming to this short-term interest rate benchmark.

 New transactions – Before completing any new loans or other major transactions between now and the end of 2021, review your standard transaction documents to see if changes are needed to address the benchmark change.
 Keep abreast of developments in standard LIBOR fallback and replacement language, particularly language proposed by ARRC and ISDA.

 For now, several unknowns await clarification.
-The methodology for determining the spread between LIBOR and SOFR must be finalized.
+It is not known whether or when Term SOFR will become available.
 Existing loan and derivatives contracts must be amended and repriced to conform to the new benchmark.

 You are likely to have additional questions of your own during this transition period.
 For answers, your banker is a good place to start or refer to the Alternative Reference Rate Committee's frequently asked questions.